For some women, menstruation stops quite neatly. For others, it is like tidal waves at irregular intervals.

-You can also use a calming, soothing herb like Sandalwood, externally on your skin, as incorporated in iYURA Sandalumi Sensitive Skin Sheath.
-Known in Ayurveda for its excellent Pitta-pacifying nature which is the Dosha associated with heat and warmth, Sandalwood could come handy to cool down the skin and thus help manage one of the earliest symptoms of menopause, hot flashes.
+You can also use a calming, soothing herb like Sandalwood, externally on your skin.
+Known in Ayurveda for its excellent Pitta-pacifying nature which is the dosha associated with heat and warmth, Sandalwood could come in handy to cool down the skin, and thus help manage one of the earliest symptoms of menopause and hot flashes.

 Comments will be approved before showing up.